bpmn-miwg/bpmn-miwg-test-suite/README.md

 The second level is either a vendor or the submitted reference.
 The third level holds the individual test case files in the form `<identifier>-<test type>.filetype`.

-The vendor who provided the reference model for a test case will be identified in the summarising spreadsheet `Results.xlsx`.
+The vendor who provided the reference model for a test case will be identified in the summarizing spreadsheet `BPMN MIWG Test Case Structure.xlsx`.

 - README.md (this file)
-- Results.xslx
+- BPMN MIWG Test Case Structure.xlsx
 - A - Fixed Diagrams with Variations of Attributes
   - Reference <-- reference files for testing
     <ul>